top of page

 About Me

 I have been a psychologist for over 30 years and practice what I call Dynamic Integrative Somatic Psychotherapy.
-In my clinical practice, I have incorporated all the traditional models of psychotherapy that can aid in fostering self-learning, self-healing, and self-development--psychodynamic, cognitive-behavioral, humanistic, family systems, Gestalt, encounter, and other theoretical perspectives--but I also employ a somatic approach to the work, where particular emphasis is placed on how what we experience physically in our body can guide us in revolutionary new ways on our path to greater wholeness.
+In my clinical practice, I have incorporated all the traditional models of psychotherapy that can aid in fostering self-learning, self-healing, and self-development--psychodynamic, cognitive-behavioral, humanistic, internal family systems, Gestalt, encounter, and other theoretical perspectives--but I also employ a somatic approach to the work, where particular emphasis is placed on how what we experience physically in our body can guide us in revolutionary new ways on our path to greater wholeness.
 This approach is called somatic psychotherapy.
 Click here to learn more!

 Our memories of good experiences are not simply stored in the brain as thoughts or emotions but are also stored as body-memories.
 Those body-memories influence our posture, our impulses for physical movement, our muscle